 A Nashville native, Lea began his college career playing baseball at Birmingham-Southern, leading the club to an NAIA championship his freshman year.
 Lea then transferred to Belmont to play baseball in 2002 before finishing his career at Vanderbilt, playing fullback during his last two years of eligibility.
 Lea began as a walk-on before earning a scholarship with the Commodores.
 He earned both his undergraduate (2004) and graduate (2007) degrees from Vanderbilt in political science.

-Lea and his wife Allison have two sons, Clark III and Jack, and a daughter, Mara.
+Lea and his wife, Allison, have two sons, Clark III and Jack, and a daughter, Mara.

-Notre Dame – 2018-20 (Defensive Coordinator) • Architect of a defense that helped Notre Dame to a No. 2 national ranking and appearance in the ACC Championship Game in 2020, two years after qualifying for the College Football Playoff semifinals at the Goodyear Cotton Bowl Classic … Helped the Fighting Irish to a 12-1 mark in 2018 with the lone loss to No. 2 Clemson in the CFP semifinals … During the 2019 campaign, Lea’s unit finished in the top 10 nationally in fewest touchdown passes allowed (7, t-2nd), passing yards allowed/attempt (5.4, t-3rd), pass efficiency defense (100.8/4th), fewest touchdowns allowed (24, t-8th), and points allowed per game (17.3, t-9th).
+Notre Dame – 2018-20 (Defensive Coordinator) • Architect of a defense that helped Notre Dame to a No. 2 national ranking and appearance in the ACC Championship Game in 2020, two years after qualifying for the College Football Playoff semifinals at the Goodyear Cotton Bowl Classic … Helped the Fighting Irish to a 12-1 mark in 2018 with the lone loss to No. 2 Clemson in the CFP semifinals … During the 2019 campaign, Lea’s unit finished in the top 10 nationally in fewest touchdown passes allowed (7, t-2nd), fewest passing yards allowed/attempt (5.4, t-3rd), pass efficiency defense (100.8/4th), fewest touchdowns allowed (24, t-8th), and fewest points allowed per game (17.3, t-9th).

 Notre Dame – 2017 (Linebackers) • Helped Notre Dame become the last team in the FBS to surrender more than 20 points as the Fighting Irish allowed only four plays of 40 yards or longer and just one play of 50 yards or longer … Notre Dame ranked first or second in the FBS in fewest completions allowed of at least 30 yards (second; nine), 40 yards (first; one) and 50 yards (first; zero).

-Syracuse – 2013-15 (Linebackers) • In three years with the Orange, helped develop Zaire Franklin to an all-ACC performer … In 2015, Franklin became the fourth sophomore captain in team history and led the Orange in tackles with 81 … Lea’s 2014 unit was one of four at the FBS level to surrender fewer than 10 rushing touchdowns while the 2013 defense finished within the top 20 nationally in third-down defense (15th), rush defense (24th), sacks (18th) and tackles for loss (18th).
+Syracuse – 2013-15 (Linebackers) • In three years with the Orange, helped develop Zaire Franklin to an All-ACC performer … In 2015, Franklin became the fourth sophomore captain in team history and led the Orange in tackles with 81 … Lea’s 2014 unit was one of four at the FBS level to surrender fewer than 10 rushing touchdowns while the 2013 defense finished within the top 20 nationally in third-down defense (15th), rush defense (24th), sacks (18th) and tackles for loss (18th).

-UCLA – 2010-11 (Linebackers) • Helped Akeem Ayers to a Dick Butkus Award finalist finish in 2010 en route to being the 39th overall selection in the 2011 NFL Draft … Work aided the Bruins to a Kraft Fight Hunter Bowl appearance in 2011 … Pupil Eric Kendricks eventually went on to be the 2015 Butkus Award winner and a second round pick of the Minnesota Vikings in 2015.
+UCLA – 2010-11 (Linebackers) • Helped Akeem Ayers to a Dick Butkus Award finalist finish in 2010 en route to being the 39th overall selection in the 2011 NFL Draft … Work aided the Bruins to a Kraft Fight Hunger Bowl appearance in 2011 … Pupil Eric Kendricks eventually went on to be the 2014 Butkus Award winner and a second round pick of the Minnesota Vikings in 2015.

 UCLA – 2009 (Graduate Assistant • Linebackers) • Lea returned to UCLA as a second-year graduate assistant and helped Reggie Carter to a team-high 79 tackles and Kyle Bosworth to 77 stops … The Bruins won the Eagle Bank Bowl over Temple as the defense ranked third in the league in total defense and scoring defense and was first in turnovers forced.